szkly/node-kreta/README.md

 # node-kreta

-A Node.js API wrapper for KRÉTA!
+🎒 A Node.js API wrapper for KRÉTA!

 ## Features

-This library's functions help in the following:

 - Get every (or only the latest) evaluation, recorded absence, note or upcoming exam
 - Get your lessons for any week from your timetable
-- Get all cancelled or substituted lessons easily
+- Get all cancelled or substituted lessons from your timetable
-- Get your average grades easily
+- Get your average grades
+- Get all your homework
+- Add or delete your own homework for any lesson
 - Get all the information that is stored about you in KRÉTA
-- Get all the homework which was given by a teacher to you
-- Add or delete personal homework for any lesson

 ## Installation